kali/kali.github.io/_posts/2016-02-22-Query2-in-timely.md

 shove the whole HashMap in the pipe, but we know better.

 This is an instance of a Map being, again, the good guy.
-Remember the pseudo-spark implementation above ?
+Remember the pseudo-spark implementation above?
 It featured a `reduceByKey(...).count()`.
 So the stream between these two logical operators is a stream of disjoints HashMap.
 Count, on the other hand, could be implemented as follow (again, pseudo-code).